mozart-martins/gila-software-coding-challenge/README.md

 register the sent notification in an archive of Logs or in a database.

-In the log, it will need to save all the information necessary to identify that the notification has been sent correctly to the respective subscriber,such asthe type of message, type of notification, user data, time, etc.
+In the log, it will need to save all the information necessary to identify that the notification has been sent correctly to the respective subscriber,such as the type of message, type of notification, user data, time, etc.

 No user administration is required, you can use a Mock of users in the source code, and they must